domRiddle/ASF/Configuration.md

 `bool` type with default value of `false`.
 When ASF is done with farming given account, it can automatically send steam trade containing everything farmed up to this point to user with `Master` permission, which is very convenient if you don't want to bother with trades yourself.
 This option works the same as `loot` command, therefore keep in mind that it requires user with `Master` permission set, you might also require valid `SteamTradeToken`, including using an account that is actually eligible for trading.
 In addition to initiating `loot` after finishing farming, ASF will also initiate `loot` on each new items notification (when not farming), and after completing each trade that results in new items (always) when this option is active.
 This is especially useful for "forwarding" items received from other people to our account.

-This feature works only with **[ASF 2FA](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Two-factor-authentication)** being set, as there is no point in sending automatic trade if you need to confirm it manually, just use `loot` command instead.
+This feature works only with **[ASF 2FA](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Two-factor-authentication)** being set, as there is no point in sending automatic trades if you need to confirm them manually, just use `loot` command instead.
 If you're not sure how to set this property, leave it with default value of `false`.

 ---

 ### `SendTradePeriod`

 `byte` type with default value of `0`.
 This property works very similar to `SendOnFarmingFinished` property, with one difference - instead of sending trade when farming is done, we can also send it every `SendTradePeriod` hours, regardless of how much we have to farm left.
 This is useful if you want to `loot` your alt accounts on usual basis instead of waiting for it to finish farming.
 Default value of `0` disables this feature, if you want your bot to send you trade e.g. every day, you should put `24` here.

-It's strongly recommended to use this feature together with **[ASF 2FA](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Two-factor-authentication)** being set, as there is no point in sending automatic trades if you need to manually confirm them.
+This feature works only with **[ASF 2FA](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Two-factor-authentication)** being set, as there is no point in sending automatic trades if you need to confirm them manually, just use `loot` command instead.
 If you're not sure how to set this property, leave it with default value of `0`.

 ---